hershbhasin/hershbhasin.github.io/_posts/2019-06-02-azure-data-factory.md

 # Overview

-In the Event Logs Ingestion & Storage post, I demonstrated ingesting events into a Azure Event Hub and then archiving the data in Avro format into a Data Lake.
+In the [Part 1: Data Ingestion](https://hershbhasin.com/2019-05-05/data-ingestion), I demonstrated ingesting events into a Azure Event Hub and then archiving the data in Avro format into a Data Lake.
 The Event Hub capture was set to accumulate data by month, by specifying the capture format as :

 ```javascript
 "{Namespace}_{EventHub}_{PartitionId}/{Year}/{Month}/{Day}_{Hour}_{Minute}_{Second}"